Harassment and Bullying Policy

-For the purpose of this policy, the use of the term learner is inclusive of apprentices.
+For the purpose of this document the use of the term learner is inclusive of apprentices.
+The policy includes cyberbullying within its scope.

 Adult Community Learning Essex is committed to the fair treatment of all staff and learners.
 ACL complies with the Essex County Council Bullying and harassment and Grievance policy and procedures for staff: https://intranet.essex.gov.uk/Pages/search.aspx?k=harassment%20and%20bullying